Processing orders

 to .
 Since the fraud review process is not yet complete, don't use this event as a trigger to initiate fulfillment operations.

-When all of an order's are authorized, and no irregularities are detected during the , Digital River creates an order.accepted
+When all of an order's are authorized, and no irregularities are detected during the , Digital River creates an event.
+Respond to this event by moving the commerce platform's order into a ready to fulfill state.

 When an moves to cancelled

-, Digital River creates an whose type
+, Digital River creates an whose is and whose contains that .

 If you decide to build your integration so that customers can submit line-item level cancellation requests (as opposed to the more standard full-order cancellations), then you can’t always use order.cancelled